- Medication type: Antibiotic

 When you have pets—particularly ones that are prone to getting in trouble—it’s a good idea to keep your first aid kit stocked to tackle minor illnesses and injuries.
 One of the staples of every home first aid kit is triple antibiotic ointment, also known as Neosporin.
 You may have already used this product for cuts and scrapes on your human family members and wondered whether Neosporin for dogs is safe and effective.

-Neosporin can in fact be used on your dog may be OK if your veterinarian recommends it, but there are a few important caveats.
-Before you break out a new tube for that minor injury, make sure you know the ins and outs of using Neosporin on a dog and are aware of alternatives to Neosporin that may be better options for your pet first aid kit.
+Using a small amount of Neosporin on your dog may be OK if your veterinarian recommends it, but there are a few important caveats.
+Before you break out a new tube for that minor injury, make sure you know the potential risks of using Neosporin on a dog and are aware of alternatives to Neosporin that may be better options for your pet first aid kit.

 Can You Use Neosporin on Your Dog?

-Yes, you can use Neosporin topically on a dog.
-Neosporin can be used to treat minor cuts and scrapes in dogs, just like in humans.
+Neosporin can be used topically to treat minor cuts and scrapes in dogs, just like in humans.
 However, it is best to check with your veterinarian before using any over-the-counter medication intended for humans on your dog.
-Applying a light layer to the affected area can help prevent infection and encourage faster wound healing.
+Applying a light layer to the affected area may help prevent infection and encourage faster wound healing.
 However, it is only for use externally (on the dog’s skin) and should only be used on areas where the dog cannot lick it off.
 This is because Neosporin is not safe for dogs to consume, and can cause unpleasant gastrointestinal side effects if ingested (more on this to come).
 Since you can’t completely prevent your dog from licking it off, you may want to consider an alternative to Neosporin for dogs.
 Neosporin should never be used in the ears, eyes, or mouth.